tyldum/Mojolicious-Plugin-NamedHelpers/README.md

 By default the namespace will be the same as the app, but this can be overridden if desired.

-The author's use-case is for providing more context in JSON-based application logs, where all helpers would identidy themselves as \_\_ANON\_\_.
+The author's use-case is for providing more context in JSON-based application logs, where all helpers would identify themselves as \_\_ANON\_\_.

 # HELPERS